AdobeDocs/workfront.en/help/manage-work/projects/project-finances/calculate-eac.md

 ## How to calculate EAC based on the Performance Index Method (PIM)

-In `Workfront`, the calculation for EAC depends on the selected&nbsp;Performance Index Method (PIM)&nbsp;of the project.
+In Workfront, the calculation for EAC depends on the selected&nbsp;Performance Index Method (PIM)&nbsp;of the project.
 For more information about setting the PIM for your system or for your project, see [Set the Performance Index Method (PIM)](../../../manage-work/projects/project-finances/set-pim.md).

 * [Calculate EAC using Hour-based PIM](#hour-based-pim)
 * [Calculate EAC using Cost-based PIM](#cost-based-pim)